evanx/redex/README.md

 We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

 We implement a number of processors to support some use-cases, especially around HTTP and Redis.
-As such Redex is not only a framework, but also a ready-made implementation for some use-cases.
+As such Redex is not only a framework, but also a ready-made implementation which is applicable to some use-cases.
 It is quite configurable (using YAML) and extensible (using JavaScript, or CoffeeScript et al).

 Where it is an alternative to other projects, I will "compare and contrast" here.
 (Please let me know of any that I am missing.)